Sayfullah-Saied/Ticketing-systems-and-tickets-working/2-Jira-20-Ticket/README.md

 Troubleshooting Steps:<br>

-Reviewed the reported Outlook search issue.<br>
+1-Reviewed the reported Outlook search issue.<br>
-Escalated the issue to Tier 2 Support for further investigation.<br><br>
+2-Escalated the issue to Tier 2 Support for further investigation.<br><br>
 Solution:<br>
 Issue appears to be affecting multiple users and is likely related to a backend search or indexing problem.
 Escalated to Tier 2 Support for further analysis and resolution.
 Awaiting updates from Tier 2.<br><hr>
 <h1>#Ticket 11#</h1>